helsbels-del/Nod-to-the-COD/README.md

 - Type: Exploratory hypothesis (requires unsupervised learning)
 - How to Evaluate: Apply clustering (eg KMens, DBSCAN), validate using silhouette score or Davies-Bouldin Index, analyze cluster characterictics.
-- Business Relevance: Allows identification of typical vs atypical plant behaviour abd supports anomoly detection and process optimisation.
+- Business Relevance: Allows identification of typical vs atypical plant behaviour abd supports anomaly detection and process optimisation.

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks